Trump Seems Likely To Use Law And Order As A Wedge Issue After George Floyd's Killing

 But once Trump was back on his favorite platform, Twitter, he again inflamed tensions, with machismo and politics at the forefront.
 He criticized local Democratic officials, saying Minneapolis's mayor, for example, was no "General Douglas McArthur [sic] or great fighter General George Patton."

-He's called demonstrators "THUGS" and warned that "when the looting starts, the shooting starts" — though he later claimed he didn't use that phrase as a threat.
-And he's employed violent, tough-guy imagery, alluding to the potential use of "unlimited" military power, "vicious dogs, and most ominous weapons."
+He has called demonstrators "THUGS" and warned that "when the looting starts, the shooting starts" — though he later said he didn't use that phrase as a threat.
+And he has employed violent, tough-guy imagery, alluding to the potential use of "unlimited" military power, "vicious dogs, and most ominous weapons."

 Even some Republicans criticized the president's language.

-Note: A previous version of this story misspelled Freddie Gray's first name as Freddy.